|Accommodation | International Flights | Domestic Flights | Tours | Travel Insurance | Car Hire | Visas | Shopping | Dating | Humour|

 The local newspaper NT News had a field day recycling the old scandal, together with another new minister Matt Bonson who was infamous for punchups and urinating in public.

 Sometimes people get caught with their pants down,

-but Australia's Prime Minister Malcolm Fraser was caught with his
+but one time Australian Prime Minister Malcolm Fraser was caught

 In September 2005 Marcus Ehrlich was voted deputy Mayor of the NSW town of Woollahra at the age of only 22!!